J0hn1975/Milestone-Project-One-Reef/README.md

 ## Target Audience
 > * New fans who want to find out more about the band, listen to their music and watch videos.
-> * Existing fans wanting to find out about new tour dates, music and merchandise from the band
+> * Existing fans wanting to find out about new tour dates, music, and merchandise from the band

 # The 5 Planes of UX
-## Stratergy
+## Strategy
 ## Project Goals
 ---
 The primary business goals of this site are:
-> * To promote the bands music and merchandise
+> * To promote the band's music and merchandise
 > * Increase the overall fan base
 > * Sell tickets for upcoming tour dates

-The primary cusomter goals of this site are:
+The primary customer goals of this site are:
 > * To learn more about the band.
-> * Find out when the band are on tour and book tickets.
+> * Find out when the band is on tour and book tickets.
 > * Purchase music and merchandise.

 ## Scope